HubRise/website/content/apps/ikentoo/en/installation.md

   description:
 ---

-- Open the HubRise apps page: https://manager.hubrise.com/apps
+- Open your HubRise back office and go to CONNECTIONS in HubRise’s menu, then click on  apps page: https://manager.hubrise.com/apps

 - Find the iKentoo app and connect it